dugsiiyeinc/Fitness-Workout/README.md

 ## 📌 Overview

-The Fitness Workout Planner is a modern web application built to help users track BMI, browse workouts by muscle group, plan weekly exercises, monitor workout time, and use an interactive workout calendar.
+The Fitness Workout Planner is a modern web application built to help users track BMI, browse workouts by muscle group, monitor workout time, and use an interactive workout calendar.

 ## ✨ Features